Biofouling: Detection

 Shipping companies have historically relied on scheduled biofouler removal to keep such accretions to a manageable level.
 However, the rate of accretion can vary widely between vessels and operating conditions, so predicting acceptable intervals between cleanings is difficult.

 LED manufacturers have developed a range of UVC (250–280 nm) equipment that can detect biofouling buildup, and can even prevent it.

 Fouling detection relies on the biomass' property of fluorescence.
 All microorganisms contain natural intracellular fluorophores, which radiate in the UV range when excited.
 At UV-range wavelengths, such fluorescence arises from three aromatic amino acids—tyrosine, phenylalanine, and tryptophan.
 The easiest to detect is tryptophan, which radiates at 350 nm when irradiated at 280 nm.

-Methods
+Regulations and guidelines

+In 2023, the International Maritime Organization (IMO) adopted 'Guidelines for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species'.

+In April 2025, the IMO agreed to develop a legally binding framework for controlling and managing ships’ biofouling to reduce the accumulation of marine organisms on the hulls of ships and thereby reduce the transfer of invasive aquatic species.
+Controlling ship's biofouling also improves the environmental efficiency of ships by reducing drag resistance.

+Prevention

 Antifouling

 Antifouling is the process of preventing accumulations from forming.
 In industrial processes, biodispersants can be used to control biofouling.
 In less controlled environments, organisms are killed or repelled with coatings using biocides, thermal treatments, or pulses of energy.
 Nontoxic mechanical strategies that prevent organisms from attaching include choosing a material or coating with a slippery surface, creating an ultra-low fouling surface with the use of zwitterions, or creating nanoscale surface topologies similar to the skin of sharks and dolphins, which only offer poor anchor points.